Continuous majorization in quantum phase space: Continuous majorization

 with equality when $s$ tends to infinity. \end{definition} The equality when $s$ tends to infinity imposes that $f$ and $g$ be normalized to the same value.
 When the inequalities in Eq. \eqref{eq:def_major} are reversed, we say that $f$ is majorized by $g$, written $f\prec g$.
 If both $f \succ g$ and $f \prec g$ hold, then $f$ and $g$ are level-equivalent and the inequalities in Eq. \eqref{eq:def_major} become equalities.
 If neither $f\succ g$ nor $f\prec g$ holds, we say that $f$ and $g$ are incomparable.

-It is useful in practice to define the objects appearing on both sides of the inequalities in Eq. \eqref{eq:def_major}, mainly for ease of notations.
+It is useful in practice to define the objects appearing on both sides of the inequalities in Eq.~\eqref{eq:def_major}, mainly for ease of notations.
 The \textit{cumulative integral} of a distribution $f$ is the function $S_f : \mathbb{R}_+ \rightarrow \mathbb{R}_+$ defined as

-It can be understood as the highest value that can be obtained by integrating $f$ or any level-equivalent function to $f$ over any part of the domain (possibly made of non-contiguous regions) that has a volume equal to that of a ball of radius $s$.
-The majorization relation $f \succ g$ then holds if $S_f(s) \geq S_g(s)$ for all $s \geq 0$, with equality when $s$ tends to infinity.
+It can be understood as the highest value that can be obtained by integrating any level-equivalent function to $f$ over a ball of radius $s$.
+Equivalently, it is the highest value of the integral of $f$ over any part of the domain (possibly made of non-contiguous regions) that has a volume equal to that of a ball of radius $s$.
+The majorization relation $f \succ g$ then holds if and only if $S_f(s) \geq S_g(s)$ for all $s \geq 0$, with equality when $s$ tends to infinity.

+Since Definition \ref{def:def_major} refers to the decreasing rearrangements $f^{\downarrow}$ and $g^{\downarrow}$, which are defined based on the level-functions $m_f$ and $m_g$, it is clear that the majorization relation $f \succ g$ solely depends on the level-functions of $f$ and $g$.
 Unlike in the discrete case, the decreasing rearrangement of a function is often hard to compute, which makes Definition \ref{def:def_major} difficult to use.
-There are however equivalent statements that are less cumbersome.
+There are, however, equivalent statements that are less cumbersome.
 We introduce two such statements hereafter as Propositions \ref{prop:major_equiv_plus} and \ref{prop:convex_equiv}.
 We point the interested reader to References \cite{Marshall2011,Wang2014} for proofs and details of these propositions. \begin{proposition} Let $f$ and $g$ be two probability distributions defined on the same domain $\mathcal{A}$.
 We have that $f \succ g$ if and only if